By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 An award ceremony is set for October 24, as is the tradition, on Frankfurter Buchmesse‘s closing evening, in Paulskirche (the Church of St. Paul) in Frankfurt.

-Dangarembga’s This Mournable Body was shortlisted this year for the Booker Prize in London (Faber & Faber, 2020).
+Dangarembga’s This Mournable Body (Faber & Faber, 2020) was shortlisted last year for the Booker Prize in London (Faber & Faber, 2020).

 Notes from the Börsenverein tell us that the book is to be published in German in September.
 That edition is being published under the title Überleben (Survival) by Orlanda Verlag, in a translation from English by Anette Grube.